amaranth-lang/amaranth/docs/stdlib/data.rst

             })
         })

-Here, the shape of the ``Command`` is inferred, being large enough to accommodate the biggest of all defined parameter structures, and it is not necessary to manage it manually.
+Here, the shape of the :py:`Command` is inferred, being large enough to accommodate the biggest of all defined parameter structures, and it is not necessary to manage it manually.

 One module could submit a command with: